ponylang/ponyc/README.md

 git commit -m "Update submodule lib/llvm/src to llvmorg-8.0.0" git push origin update-lib-llvm-src-to-llvmorg-8.0.0
 ```
-And finally create a pull request and work hard getting CI to pass, :)
 See the [Submodule section of the git-scm book](https://git-scm.com/book/en/v2/Git-Tools-Submodules) for more information.

 ## Building on Linux